search icon

 If you’re just making the leap to self-employment, then preparing your own taxes can be quite confusing.
 Filing taxes as an employee is considerably different than filing as a business owner.
-You may want to enlist the help of a professional, but if you decide to go it alone, here are some common tax mistakes to avoid.
+Whether you hire a professional to help (recommended for many entrepreneurs) or you venture into things alone, here are some common tax mistakes to avoid.

-1. Failing to Keep Track of Income and Expenses
+1. Failing to Keep Track of Income and Business Expenses

 This is a big one.
 You need to keep an accurate record of your income and expenses for tax purposes.
 If you don’t write it down, you’re liable to forget plenty of things.
 It’s also a bad idea to attempt to log this information on random post-its and napkins.
 Instead, you need to organize your records so you can find them.
-You can do that easily by using ZenBusiness Money.
+You can do that easily by using our tool, Money Pro.
 Alternately, you can use a spreadsheet, accounting software, or a dedicated paper notebook to track your income and expenses.

 2. Losing Tax Breaks Because You Didn’t Record Them